JCDevSpace/ai-competition-playground/Fish/README.md

 ---
 ### TESTME

-To execute the TESTME script cd into `./Common/UnitTests` and run `./TESTME`.
+To execute the TESTME script simply run `./xtest`.